How Pain Management Works: Suffering Pain is Complicated

 - When the patient has different types of pain, such as neuropathic pain and musculoskeletal pain, they are not responsive to a single analgesic.

-Risk Factors for Developing Chronic Pain:
+Risk Factors For Chronic Pain:

 Understanding factors other than the primary disease process involved in the development and maintenance of pain will help prevent a chronic pain state.
 Three factors play a role in the chronicity of pain: